 “And, and . . .” her breathing was now stertorous and I began to be concerned for her physical well-being, “you’ve written in the margins!
-Scrawled notes and, and, and drawings and what-not all over it.
+Scrawled all over it and, and, and drawings and what-not.
 It’s ruined!”

 “But the rules expressly forbid writing in the books we lend you.
-They don’t belong to you, you know.”
+They don’t belong to you.”

 “I know that.
 But the words and ideas do, once I’ve read them.”

 She looked at me sideways as if I was a specimen.
-Her giant bosom heaved magnificently and I stared down at the top of my left shoe which had begun spontaneously to tap the floor.
+In the ensuing silence, her giant bosom heaved while I stared at the top of my shoes which had begun to tap the floor, quite spontaneously.
 It was a welcome distraction.

-She stared at me blankly and I was relieved to see that her ear had returned to a near normal shade of pink and that her eyes no longer seemed to be about to jump out of her skull and attack me.
+She stared at me blankly.
+I noticed her ears had returned to a normal shade of pink and her eyes were no longer about to jump out of her skull and attack me.

 “Anyway,” I added without engaging my brain quite as swiftly as I should have done, “now that I have added my own unique insights to Bronowski’s original ideas, the next reader will benefit from a depth of knowledge that’s far greater than the sum of its parts.
 Surely, that’s how learning works.”